indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Tasks

-Shovel's main thing is a task. tasks are derived from Shovel's configuration.
-Shovel will parse the config (both in the file and in the database) and build a set of tasks to run.
+Shovel's main thing is a task.
+Tasks are derived from Shovel's configuration.
+Shovel will parse the config (both in the file and in the database) to build a set of tasks to run.

 - A task has a single Ethereum source.
-- A task has one or many integrations.
-- A task can either be a `main` task or a `backfill` task
+- A task has a single Postgres destination
-- A main task runs forever
-- A backfill task runs until it catches up with the main task

-Therefore, on startup, Shovel parses the config, and creates a set of tasks, one for each source / backfill combination and, depending on the integration's source config, adds one or more integrations to each task.

-The tasks then are initialized, where they setup their book keeping records in the database, and then each task begins Converging.

-Convergence is the process where the task figures out the Ethereum Source's latest block, and it figures out the task's latest block in the database, and then proceeds to download and index the delta.

-For the backfill task, when the delta is 0 the task exits.
-For a main task, when the delta is 0, it sleeps for a second before attempting to converge again.
+- An integration can produce multiple tasks.
+One per source.
+- A task starts at the configured start block in the integration's source field or, if the start field is omitted,  at the latest block height when the task is first run.

 <hr>